How to do the Currumbin Wildlife Sanctuary in a day

 - Take another look at the freshwater crocs, because seriously, how teeny-tiny are they when compared to Boss Hog and Lily?!

 - Follow the rainforest boardwalk to spot the tree kangaroos, who look like a cross between possum/bear/kangaroo.

 - Visit the cute-as-a-button rock wallabies who share their enclosure with the brolgas.

 - Didn’t get a chance to feed the kangaroos earlier?
-Head over now to laze and graze with these cuties and snap a selfie.
+Head over now to laze and graze with these cuties, snap a selfie and #currumbinsanctuary.
 While you’re there, keep an eye out for roaming emus.